giantswarm/docs/src/content/guides/prepare-azure-account-for-guest-clusters/index.md

 - Role definition: a set of permission to operate guest clusters in the Azure subscription.
 - Service principal: an identity (bound to the previoulsy defined role definition) to access the Azure subscription.

-## Create Azure role definition & service principal
+## Create Azure role definition and service principal

 In order to perform necessary actions to deploy and maintain guest clusters in your Azure subscription, `azure-operator` needs to access the subscription using a service principal.
 Here we describe all the steps to set it up.